funRiceGenes/funRiceGenes.github.io/_posts/OS/R/2015-01-20-OsRIP1~OsjRIP1.1.md

     + Over-expression of OsRIP1 in transgenic rice plants did not affect the performance of insects reared on these plants, most likely due to insufficient concentrations of OsRIP1 in the phloem
     + OsRIP1 provoked HeLa cells to undergo caspase-independent cell death, associated with a significant transcriptional upregulation of the apoptotic gene PUMA, interferon regulatory factor 1 (IRF1) and the autophagy-related marker LC3
     + Human cervical cancer HeLa cells were incubated in the presence of OsRIP1 for 24-72 h OsRIP1 treatment yielded an anti-proliferation response of the HeLa cells and resulted in apoptotic-like blebbing of the plasma membrane without causing DNA fragmentation
+    + Our study provides the first evidence that OsRIP1 exerts differential effects on the growth of PSB-D and BY-2 cells
+    + OsRIP1 triggered cell death in tobacco BY-2 cells but not in Arabidopsis PSB-D cells
+    + Targeting of exogenous OsRIP1 to plant vacuoles and OsRIP1-induced accumulation of transcripts for vacuolar processing enzymes (VPEs) indicated that OsRIP1 provoked plant cell death in tobacco BY-2 cells through the activation of VPEs and subsequent vacuolar disruption, which was probably independent of its N-glycosylase activity on cytosolic ribosomes
+    + The vacuole-dependent cell death pathway is associated with the lethal effect of the exogenously applied OsRIP1 on BY-2 cells

 * **Connection**
     + __OsbZIP01~OsRE1__, __OsRIP1~OsjRIP1.1__, [OsRE1 interacts with OsRIP1 to regulate rice heading date by finely modulating Ehd1 expression](http://www.ncbi.nlm.nih.gov/pubmed?term=OsRE1 interacts with OsRIP1 to regulate rice heading date by finely modulating Ehd1 expression%5BTitle%5D), OsRE1 interacts with OsRIP1 to regulate rice heading date by finely modulating Ehd1 expression